stevenselcuk/stevenselcuk/README.md

+- [HeadUp](https://apps.apple.com/us/app/headup-what-plane-is-this/id6752604170): What airplane is this?
+Widget-focused flight tracker for #avgeeks
 - [🤨 Is it down?](https://github.com/stevenselcuk/IsItDown): Is it down?
 Hope not.🤷‍♂️ Monitor your APIs & sites on your menubar.
 Free and open source.
 - [🌈 Kotor Color Picker](https://apps.apple.com/us/app/kotor-color-picker/id1626508161): Grab colors & save for later.
 For designers, web devs!
 HEX forever!
 - [📼 Rek](https://apps.apple.com/us/app/rek-screen-capture-with-pip/id1543879930): Screen recorder with PiP camera view and sound for reaction videos